 In Akumal, you can stay at a vacation rental or a resort.
 It all depends on the kind of vacation you’re looking for and the group with which you’re traveling.

 There are many beachfront resorts as well as villas for rent.
-If you have a large group, your own villa is probably easier (like Casa de las Conchas in South Akumal), while smaller groups may find a resort a better option.
-Just make sure you’re right on the beach!
+If you have a large group, your own villa is probably easier.
+If you have a smaller group, you may want to opt for a resort.
+Whatever is right for you, just make sure you’re on the beach!